Flare3416/Poketask/README.md

-# 🔥 PokéTasK – Pokwmon Themed Todo-List
+# 🔥 PokéTasK – Pokemon Themed Todo-List

 PokéTasK is a beautifully themed, Pokémon-inspired todo app with theme switching, smooth animations, and persistent storage using `localStorage`.